temporalio/documentation/docs-src/python/backgroundcheck-boilerplate-add-test-framework-details.md

 The `BackgroundCheck` Workflow code checks the following conditions:

 1. It receives a social security number and a unique ID as input parameters.
-2. It starts a new activity `ssn_trace_activity` with the input SSN.
+2. It starts a new Activity `ssn_trace_activity` with the input SSN.
-3. It waits for the activity to complete and returns the result.
+3. It waits for the Activity to complete and returns the result.
-4. If the activity returns "pass", it logs a message indicating that the background check passed.
+4. If the Activity returns "pass", it logs a message indicating that the background check passed.
-5. If the activity returns "fail", it raises an exception indicating that the background check failed.
+5. If the Activity returns "fail", it raises an exception indicating that the background check failed.

 We can also perform a Workflow Replay test, and we'll provide detailed coverage of this topic in another section.